 Olives that are too salty can be rinsed

 under cold water or submerged in water for a few minutes to mellow out

-There may be a variety of olive trees where the ripe fruit is edible straight off the tree??
+There may also be a type of olive tree where the ripe fruit is edible straight off the tree.